lrusso/Infinity/README.md

 ## How to create your universe

-The universe is defined in the `strings.js` file at [line 7](https://github.com/lrusso/Infinity/blob/main/src/public/strings.js#L8-L44) and the welcome text at [line 45](https://github.com/lrusso/Infinity/blob/main/src/public/strings.js#L45).
+The universe is defined in the `strings.js` file at [line 7](https://github.com/lrusso/Infinity/blob/main/src/public/strings.js#L8-L44), the welcome text at [line 45](https://github.com/lrusso/Infinity/blob/main/src/public/strings.js#L45), and the prompt that starts Infinity at [line 46](https://github.com/lrusso/Infinity/blob/main/src/public/strings.js#L46).

 ## God mode in your universe